-Hence the antibody tests targeting S1 spike protein are more representative of an immune response against infection compared to other antibody tests targeting Nucleocapcid (N) protein, said Ministy of Science and Technology.
+Hence the antibody tests targeting S1 spike protein are more representative of an immune response against infection compared to other antibody tests targeting Nucleocapcid (N) protein, said Ministry of Science and Technology.

-Bangalore-based start-up PathShodh Healthcare, incubated at the Society for Innovation and Development (SID), Indian Institute of Science (IISc), has made the very significant breakthrough to develop the first of its kind, semi-quantitative Electrochemical ELISA test for Covid-19 IgM and IgG antibodies.
+Bangalore-based start-up PathShodh Healthcare, incubated at the Society for Innovation and Development (SID), Indian Institute of Science (IISc), has made a very significant breakthrough in developing the first of its kind, semi-quantitative Electrochemical ELISA test for Covid-19 IgM and IgG antibodies.

 “The capability to quantify the Covid-19 antibody concentration will be very crucial in estimating the temporal decay of antibodies, and hence its possible impact on immunity against recurrence of infection,” said Prof. Navakanta Bhat, Dean, Division of Interdisciplinary Sciences and Professor, Centre for Nano Science and Engineering, IISc, who is also the co-founder of PathShodh Healthcare.

-The PathShodh has received the license to manufacture for sale from the Central Drugs Standard Control Organisation (CDSCO), after validation at Translational Health Science and Technology Institute (THSTI), Faridabad, as per the requirements of Indian Council of Medical Research (ICMR).
+The PathShodh has received the license to manufacture for sale from the Central Drugs Standard Control Organisation (CDSCO) after validation at Translational Health Science and Technology Institute (THSTI), Faridabad, as per the requirements of the Indian Council of Medical Research (ICMR).

-The test kit come in two parts.
-One is the handheld analyser which reads the blood sample and gives a detailed report.
+The test kit comes in two parts.
+The handheld analyzer reads the blood sample and gives a detailed report.
 The other is a test strip where a drop of blood from one’s fingertip is inserted into the device.
 The handheld device provides the results within five minutes, the results of which can be downloaded on your mobile phone.